-The lawsuit, which was filed on Friday in the U.S. District Court for the Western District of Washington, seeks information from the IRS about contracts it made with two high-powered law firms to investigate Microsoft.
+The lawsuit, which was filed Friday in the U.S. District Court for the Western District of Washington, seeks information from the IRS about contracts it made with two high-powered law firms to investigate Microsoft.
 What sparked the case are a pair of Freedom of Information Act (FOIA) requests the company made regarding deals with Quinn Emanuel Urquhart & Sullivan, LLP and Boies Schiller & Flexner, LLP.

 According to the complaint, Boies Schiller was awarded a $350,000 contract in 2013 to provide legal services to the IRS in connection with its audit of Microsoft.
 David Boies, the firm's chairman, who's known for his role as the lead prosecutor in the U.S. Justice Department's antitrust suit against Microsoft, was named as lead counsel in the contract.
-But it's not clear what his role was or if he's still on the case.
+It's not clear what his role was or if he's still on the IRS case.

 Last year, Quinn Emanuel was awarded a contract worth almost $2.2 million to provide the IRS with legal services connected to the Microsoft audit.
 The IRS also issued a temporary regulation on June 18, 2014, to allow contractors like Boies Schiller and Quinn Emanuel to question witnesses under oath.

 Microsoft filed the FOIA requests earlier this year.
 The tax agency hasn't responded to them, even though the deadline for their response has passed.
 That's why Microsoft filed this lawsuit: It's an attempt to compel the IRS to give up what information it has.
-This is the third such suit Microsoft has filed since November, when it first requested that the IRS provide information about its contract with Quinn Emanuel.
+This is the third such lawsuit Microsoft has filed since November, when it first requested that the IRS provide information about its contract with Quinn Emanuel.
 Microsoft says the requests are important for understanding the process connected to its audit.

 "We're pleased the IRS provided the documents requested by one of our previous FOIA suits and hope this additional suit helps complete the information we need to further understand the government's process," a company spokeswoman said in a statement.